edmerc8/ecs-project/README.md

 # ecs-project
 Repository for Project 1.
-This will be a full stack application with ECS Fargate + CI/CD
+This will be a three tier application backed by ECS Fargate